 In the first instance, talk to the class teacher as they will have the most detailed understanding of your child as a whole.
-He or she may then suggest that a meeting is arranged with the SENCo.
+He or she may then suggest that a meeting is arranged with the SENDCo.

 Who has Special Educational Needs?

 Under the 2014 Special Education Needs Code of Practice, Special Education Needs and Disabilities are placed together, and abbreviated to SEND.

 Any child who has a learning need or a disability which is sustained (i.e. lasts, or is likely to last, more than a year) and substantial (defined as ‘not trivial’) may be classified as having a Special Educational Need and placed on the SEND register.

 Wiltshire produce checklists for schools (Wiltshire Graduated Response to SEN Support or WGRSS) to identify children whose difficulties mean they should be placed on the SEND register.
 These are used alongside teachers’ professional judgement.

 What special needs does the school cater for and how?

 The types of difficulty identified in the Education Act are:

 Communication and Interaction; this includes children who experience a difficulty in communicating with others; children who may not understand or use social rules of communication and children who have speech or language difficulties.

 Cognition and Learning; this includes children who may learn at a slower pace to their peers even with appropriate differentiation and excellent classroom teaching.

 Social, Emotional and Mental Health Difficulties; these difficulties manifest themselves in many ways including withdrawal or disruptive behaviour.

 Sensory and/or Physical Difficulties; this includes disabilities which prevents or hinders a child from making use of the educational facilities generally provided.

 How would school staff support my child?

-Support will always be given primarily by the class teacher, however, Teaching Assistants, the Special Education Needs Co-ordinator (SENCo), who is also a qualified teacher, the Pupil Premium Learning Mentor, and possibly Outside Agencies may also be involved.
+Support will always be given primarily by the class teacher, however, Teaching Assistants, the Special Education Needs Co-ordinator (SENDCo), who is also a qualified teacher, the Pupil Premium Learning Mentor, and possibly Outside Agencies may also be involved.
 This support may be part of whole class teaching, small group work or individual support.